mnhollandplum/ruby-submissions/1711-b/3module/self-directed/matt.md

-### Feature Delivery

 **1. Completion**

-- [ ] Developer completed all the user stories and requirements set by the client.
+- [x] Developer completed all the user stories and requirements set by the client.

 **2. Organization**

-- [ ] Developer used a project management tool and updated their progress in real-time.
+- [x] Developer used a project management tool and updated their progress in real-time.

 ### Technical Quality

 **1. Test-Driven Development**

-- [ ] Project demonstrates high value testing at different layers (above 90%).
+- [x] Project demonstrates high value testing at different layers (above 90%).

 **2. Code Quality**

-- [ ] Project uses abstraction.
+- [x] Project uses abstraction.
-- [ ] Project shows understanding of MVC principles (no logic in views, clean controllers, serializers and presenters to handle formatting rather than models etc.)
+- [/] Project shows understanding of MVC principles (no logic in views, clean controllers, serializers and presenters to handle formatting rather than models etc.)

 **3. Technical Growth**

-- [ ] Project uses at least one new technology
+- [x] Project uses at least one new technology

 ### Product Experience

 **1. User Experience**

-- [ ] Project is ready to demo
+- [x] Project is ready to demo

 **2. Performance**